rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    An alternative to NPM is <strong>yarn</strong>, which uses Node to generate software.

+   Yarn is used by https://github.com/dancancro/great-big-example-application

    To <a target="_blank" href="https://yarnpkg.com/lang/en/docs/install/">install it</a> on a machine with NPM already installed:

+0. Install using Homebrew:

    <tt><strong>brew install yarn \-\-ignore-dependencies -g
    </strong></tt>